-The 2023 return of summer and each fall Chinook stock group is forecasted using relationships between successive age groups within a cohort.
+The 2024 return of summer and each fall Chinook stock group is forecasted using relationships between successive age groups within a cohort.
 The database for these relationships was constructed by combining age-specific estimates of escapement and inriver fishery catches for years since 1964 (except for MCB, which started in the 1980s).
-Typically, only the more recent broods are used in the current predictions.
 Fall Chinook stock identification in the Columbia River mixed-stock fisheries is determined by sampling catch and escapement for CWTs and visual stock identification (VSI).
 Age composition estimates are based on CWT data and scale reading of fishery and escapement samples, where available.
-These stock and age data for Columbia River fall Chinook are the basis for the return data presented in the Review of 2022 Ocean Salmon Fisheries (Appendix B, Tables B-15 through B-20).
-The 2022 returns for summer Chinook and the five fall Chinook stocks listed in this report may differ somewhat from those provided in the Review of 2022 Ocean Salmon Fisheries (PFMC 2023), since ocean escapement estimates may have been updated after that report was printed.
+These stock and age data for Columbia River fall Chinook are the basis for the return data presented in the Review of 2023 Ocean Salmon Fisheries (Appendix B, Tables B-15 through B-20).
+The 2023 returns for summer Chinook and the five fall Chinook stocks listed in this report may differ somewhat from those provided in the Review of 2023 Ocean Salmon Fisheries (PFMC 2024), since ocean escapement estimates may have been updated after that report was printed.